On the Shapes of Interstellar Grains: Modeling Extinction and Polarization by Spheroids and Continuous Distributions of Ellipsoids: Summary

 \section{Summary}

 The principal results of this study are as follows: \begin{enumerate} \item We discuss the distributions of ellipsoidal shapes that correspond to three previously-proposed continuous distributions of ellipsoids (CDEs).
-Twenty randomly-selected shapes from each distribution (Figure \ref{fig:shapes}) serve to illustrate the three distributions. \item The often-used CDE discussed by \citet{Bohren+Huffman_1983} (here referred to as the BHCDE distribution) includes what appears to be an unrealistically large fraction of extremely elongated or extremely flattened shapes. \item The CDE2 distribution proposed by \citet{Ossenkopf+Henning+Mathis_1992} includes a much smaller fraction of extreme shapes, and seems more realistic as a model for distributions of grains shapes. \item For each of the CDEs, we obtain the distribution functions $g_j(L_j)$ for the geometric factors $L_1,L_2,L_3$. \item In the electric dipole limit $a/\lambda\ll 1$, we obtain absorption and polarization cross sections for partially-aligned ellipsoidal grains with the three proposed CDEs. \item We present a method for obtaining a self-consistent dielectric function consistent with an assumed absorption opacity and an assumed distribution of shapes. \end{enumerate}
+Twenty randomly-selected shapes from each distribution (Figure \ref{fig:shapes}) serve to illustrate the three distributions. \item The often-used CDE discussed by \citet{Bohren+Huffman_1983} (here referred to as the BHCDE distribution) includes what appears to be an unrealistically large fraction of extremely elongated or extremely flattened shapes. \item The CDE2 distribution proposed by \citet{Ossenkopf+Henning+Mathis_1992} includes a much smaller fraction of extreme shapes, and seems more realistic as a model for distributions of grain shapes. \item For each of the three CDEs considered here, we obtain the distribution functions $g_j(L_j)$ for the geometric factors $L_1,L_2,L_3$. \item In the electric dipole limit $a/\lambda\ll 1$, we obtain absorption and polarization cross sections for partially-aligned ellipsoidal grains with the three proposed CDEs. \item We present a method for obtaining a self-consistent dielectric function consistent with an assumed absorption opacity and an assumed distribution of shapes. \end{enumerate}

 \acknowledgments We thank Eric Stansifer and Chris Wright for helpful discussions.
-This work was supported in part by NSF grant AST-1408723, and carried out in part at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
+We thank the referee for helpful comments, and also thank a previous referee for comments on an earlier version.
+This work was supported in part by NSF grants AST-1408723 and AST-1908123, and carried out in part at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.